-READING BEHAVIOURS AND FLUENCY self-corrects spontaneously and at the point of error sustains silent reading most of the time sustains interest in longer narratives e.g. a short chapter book recognises the difference between description in fiction and non-fiction e.g. in non-fiction description is generally used for precision rather than to create an emotional response READING BEHAVIOURS AND FLUENCY learning to appreciate poetry/rhymes and recite some by heart participating in discussions about both books that are read to them and those they can -read for themselves, taking turns and listening to what others say.
+READING BEHAVIOURS AND FLUENCY

+self-corrects spontaneously and at the point of error sustains silent reading most of the time sustains interest in longer narratives e.g. a short chapter book recognises the difference between description in fiction and non-fiction e.g. in non-fiction description is generally used for precision rather than to create an emotional response identifies that adverbs help to tell us how the character is feeling learning to appreciate poetry/rhymes and recite some by heart participating in discussions about both books that are read to them and those they can -read for themselves, taking turns and listening to what others say.